SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 ---
-seoDescription: "Scheduling developers' time efficiently and effectively with Dynamics 365 and Outlook to ensure maximum productivity."
+seoDescription: Scheduling developers' time efficiently and effectively with Dynamics 365 and Outlook to ensure maximum productivity.
 type: rule
 title: Scheduling - Do you know how to book developers for a project?
 uri: book-developers-for-a-project